mflorence99/el-aws/README.md

 * The context menu is driven by the impressive [ngx-contextmenu](https://github.com/isaacplmann/ngx-contextmenu).
 * [Angular Material](https://material.angular.io/) for UI components.
 * [Font Awesome](https://fontawesome.com)'s awesome library of icons.
 * I've actually used [async-es](https://caolan.github.io/async/) in my other apps, but none so effectively as here.
-For example, EL-AWS uses async-es to aggregate S3 metadata for firing up many API calls in parallel, then joining the results when all complete.
+For example, EL-AWS uses async-es to aggregate S3 metadata by firing up many API calls in parallel, then joining the results when all are complete.

 ## Authentication